Skip to content

 Using shouldMaskNode to Implement Custom Node Masking Strategies

-In certain special scenarios, it might be necessary to perform customized masking processing on specific DOM nodes.
-For example, in applications with high-security levels, it might be desirable to uniformly mask all text content containing numerical values on a page.
-This requirement can be achieved by configuring the shouldMaskNode callback function for more flexible privacy control strategies.
+In some special scenarios, it may be necessary to perform customized masking processing on specific DOM nodes.
+For example, in applications with high-security levels, it may be desirable to uniformly mask all text content containing numbers on a page.
+This requirement can be achieved by configuring the shouldMaskNode callback function to implement more flexible privacy control strategies.

 import { datafluxRum } from '@cloudcare/browser-rum'